ThomasAlberto21/my-website/docs/web-programming/frontend/HTML/html-mark.md

 HTML marks are used to highlight text in web documents.
 With this attribute, the text is given visual emphasis, often on a yellow background.
 This allows users to easily identify or highlight important information while reading a web page.
 HTML mark use the `<mark>` tag.

-The following is an example of using mark tag in HTML from :
+The following is an example of using mark tag in HTML :

 ```html title="index.html"
 <p>This is tag <mark>mark</mark></p>